|

 fee.
 That's all there is to it.

 the dance company classes.
-Currently this class is
+But how far you go is

 Choosing